-The most accurate way to diagnose CAD is with coronary angiography and coronary catheterization.
+The most accurate way to diagnose CAD is with coronary angiography and catheterization.
 During this procedure, a thin tube is threaded to the coronary artery where a dye is released.
 The dye shows the location of blockages in the coronary arteries.

 Other tests that may detect changes in blood flow include: